-COORDINARE has a key role to play in planning and commissioning drug and alcohol treatment services for people in South Eastern NSW.
-Our aim is to reduce the harm associated with drugs and alcohol, with a focus on methamphetamine use in the community.
+Our aim is to reduce the harm associated with drugs and alcohol, with a focus on limiting methamphetamine use in the community.

-Drug and alcohol rehabilitation is a key priority area at COORDINARE.
-You can read our Health priority: Reducing the harm associated with drugs and alcohol statement for more information.
+Drug and alcohol rehabilitation is a key priority area for COORDINARE.
+Read our Reducing the harm associated with drugs and alcohol statement for more information.

 National Alcohol and Other Drug Hotline - 1800 250 015

-The National Alcohol and Other Drug Hotline is a 24-hour service available for people seeking help for alcohol and/or other drug-related education, information, harm, misuse, support, crisis counselling and referral services in NSW.
+The National Alcohol and Other Drug Hotline is a 24-hour service available for people seeking help for alcohol and/or other drug-related addictions.

 Counselling Online - 1800 422 599 (regional NSW number)